cs-uob/COMS10012/docs/contents.md

 On Tuesday, we had a live lecture on debugging that you can find here on [Microsoft Streams](https://web.microsoftstream.com/video/b920571e-e55c-4dbc-b29c-162c5a565486?list=studio) (uni login required).
 We then did some debugging exercises that you can find here:

   * Text: [text.c](/COMS10012/resources/debugging/text.c) and [text.h](/COMS10012/resources/debugging/text.h).
 Compile with `gcc -Dtest_text -g text.c -o text`.
   * Stackcalc: [stackcalc.c](/COMS10012/resources/debugging/stackcalc.c) and [stackcalc.txt](/COMS10012/resources/debugging/stackcalc.txt).
-You need to `sudo apk add readline-dev` then compile with `gcc -g stackcalc.c -o stackcalc -l readline`.
+You need to `sudo apk add readline-dev` then compile with
+  `gcc -g stackcalc.c -o stackcalc -l readline`.

 For Friday, please watch the following videos:

   * [Build Tools part 1](https://ams-hsta-ims-ond.mediasite.com/MediasiteDeliver/vol01/bristoluniversity/MP4Video/e4cdcf68-e1e3-4e01-8eba-bf22a48a2f5f.mp4/QualityLevels(698000)) (25 minutes)
   * [Build Tools part 2](https://ams-hsta-ims-ond.mediasite.com/MediasiteDeliver/vol01/bristoluniversity/MP4Video/7aa9e7bf-de38-42bf-8fef-11585ca85f72.mp4/QualityLevels(698000)) (18 minutes)

+The exercises for the Friday workshop start [here](buildtools/c.md).

 ## Week 17 - Reading week

-In Week 15, there will be no new material.
+In Week 17, there will be no new material.
 The workshops become drop-in sessions which are optional to attend, and do not count towards your attendance target.